SciKit-Surgery/sustainable-pkg-stats/README.rst

    :width: 500
    :alt: Configuration

 b.
-You need a secret personal token to use the github API in the Github Action workflow, saved as `secrets.ADMIN_TOKEN`.
+You need a secret personal token to use the github API in the Github Action workflow, saved as `secrets.GITHUB_TOKEN`.
 For this you will need admin rights in your organisation and repository.
 You can read more on secret Github tokens `here <https://docs.github.com/en/actions/security-guides/encrypted-secrets>`__

     1. Go to the `Settings`
     2. Go to `Security and variables` -> Actions -> Repository secrets
-    3. Add a key named `ADMIN_TOKEN` and the token you created at step 6.
+    3. Add a key named `GITHUB_TOKEN` and the token you created at step 6.

     This is the same type of token you saved locally in Step 6.
 Yo should never version control/track this token in your remote repository,  so here we are creating